 Producer: Michter’s Distillery, KY

-Nose: The nose opens complex with deep toasted oak, sticky brown sugar caramel, white pepper, luscious dark fruit, baking spices, dark chocolate, old leather, and a wisp of earthy charred oak.
+Nose: The nose opens complex with deep syrupy caramel, faint toasted oak, white pepper, a touch of dried red fruit, baking spices, cacao, and old earthy charred oak

 Try or Buy?